Pine Mountain Settlement School

 We had Christmas dinner with Hen & Sara Jane.
 This is the fourth time we have been invited there.
 Last year we did not go but thought that we would make it an opportunity for fellowship at this time.
 The conversation returned again and again to the subject of stills.
 The husband of one daughter is one of the five year prisoners while a son and another son-in-law are out on suspended sentences and are obliged to report every month as to what they are doing.
 I have just sent the son-in-law to Louisville for medical treatment and am taking the young wife to the Cabin for her first baby-party shortly.
 Sara Jane rooms and boards the two teachers and would have to send them away if she waited on Mary.
 So Mary asked if she might come here.
 I am more than willing as I can do it such more conveniently here.

 Another neighbor Mary Susan asked to come to the Cabin but when she tried to leave her home her sister Tildy who helps there caring for the four younger children threatened to leave.
 Moreover she declared she would not go in the night to the Cabin for the doctor.
 She would call Doc Metcalf and have him there which she did tho she had asked me to attend her and I had given her some advice that should have been helpful.
 However when I called four days after the party I found her alone with her two least ones.
 Tildy had gone to the store and the room was left uncared for.
 The soiled ragged old bedquilt left in a heap on the floor behind the bed.
 I found a broom and pulled out the beds one after the other.
-From under one bed a bushel baskets of onions was removed to the chimney cupboard.
-A box of trash was removed to the other room and the soiled cloths were pitched into the yard back of the house.
+From under one bed a bushel basket of onions was removed to the chimney cupboard.
+A box of trash was removed to the other room and the soiled clothes were pitched into the yard back of the house.
 I offered to change the bed but she said there was no other sheet dry.
 I really think she had none.
 In this case it was pure shiftlessness as the house is a new one and the husband one of the most successful moonshiners and bootleggers as well as a fugitive from justice.
 He never sleeps in the house but has a bed in a little shack in the forest.
 At times he comes to the Cabin for medicines and books.
 He is the only man who reads much.

 Emily’s baby also arrived but she went home and her father Doc Metcalf attended her.
 When we were at the dinner party Marthy and her mother-in-law said to me confidentially “Clarence never seems to get along like the other boys.
 We help him to food but Emily hasn’t any baby clothes and she is expecting its arrival any day.
 So I gathered from the Cabin stores a very modest little outfit and took it to Emily.
 Lily the other occupant of the cabin made a little Christmas gift for Emily’s first one.
 She, another daughter-in-law of Marthy Ann’s, was one of ten young women to make these gift-dresses for two year olds.
 I cut them out and made one as a sample as to how they would look when finished.
 Loretta and Nancy each made one and lost the neck and wrist finding so finished them with a contrasting material.
 But they finished them and little Arthur Christopher wore his to the Christmas Tree at Bear Branch school, living next door as they do.

 Only two or three babies were brought but Mr S recited “Hung up the Baby’s Stocking”.
 A rubber dog or kitten was sent to each one.
-At Coyle Branch tree the six kittens for the least ones were all in one stocking and by some mistake of Santa’s or Mrs Santa the stocking got name for a little boy and he received the whole bag of kittens.
+At Coyle Branch tree the six kittens for the least ones were all in one stocking and by some mistake of Santa’s or Mrs Santa the stocking got named for a little boy and he received the whole bag of kittens.
 Santa retrieved them later and they got to their proper owners.
 There was another mistake in the confusing of names – Aunt Jane and her granddaughter Mary Jane.
-There was a nice old soft black woollen veil for Aunt Jane and a purse for Mary Jane.
+There was a nice old soft black woolen veil for Aunt Jane and a purse for Mary Jane.
 The latter received both presents somehow while Aunt Jane’s lap was full of toys for her daughter’s (Dellie) babies they being yet too small to be taken to the tree.
 Mary Jane did not send the grandmother’s gift to her at once and she was unhappy about it and her daughter Nance brought it back to the Cabin to-day saying that Mary Jane would have given it to grandmaw herself if she had not made such a fuss about it.
 Now I discover that the two families have not been speaking to each other for over a year and both are baptized Christians.
 I shall have a prayer meeting with Grandmaw (Aunt Jane).
 She has visions.
 She brought a bucket of honey to the Christmas tree from her bachelor son Monroe in payment for the doctor’s services when Old Gran broke his scalp with a stick of stove wood.
 I wrote about this in a previous letter.

-This was at the Coyle Branch school house.
+This was at the Coyle Branch schoolhouse.
 There are thirty-six children on the school roll who with their parents so filled the little school there was hardly room for Santa to get in and we had such a cunning Little Santa about three feet high able to stand alone in his little black boots.
-He came from a S S class in Louisville which sent us toys for the children of pre-school age while other friends helped us to give away to each child a tablet and pencil with some little gift wrapped up with it.
+He came from an S S class in Louisville which sent us toys for the children of pre-school age while other friends helped us to give away to each child a tablet and pencil with some little gift wrapped up with it.
 Scripture text calendars were given to each of the forty seven families in the two districts.
 Then every woman had a wrapped gift sent by two or three friends who collect for Line Fork each year.
 Bless them!
 The oranges and raisins were eagerly accepted.
 There were enough for the pre-school children who were present.

 The program emphasized the meaning of the Christmas symbols such as the tree, the wreaths, the candles, the bells and the songs told the story of Christianity to Paganism.
 During the candle song, the leader held a large candle and each child held one lighted from that of the teacher while they sang with Mr S “Jesus bids us shine”.